google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 No. The update to the SW will be processed the next time that the user visits the page.

+### When will the "Unknown sources" restriction be removed?

+It is being removed right now in a staged manner.
+We anticipate that when this hits stable channel of Chrome this will not be needed at all.

 {% include "comment-widget.html" %}